siraisisatoru/vivado2022.1-docker/README.md

 ---
 I am using `13-inch, 2020, Four Thunderbolt 3 ports MacBook Pro` with `2.3 GHz Quad-Core Intel Core i7` and `16 GB 3733 MHz LPDDR4X`.
 Currently running `Ventura 13.2.1` OS.

+The whole installation will take about 160GB memory and end up with about 90GB.

 ---

 1. Get the ubuntu docker